 - Insurance information

-If the driver who fled is unable to be found, the damage you can be compensated for depends on your insurance policy coverage.
-If you have collision coverage, your insurance will cover your property damage.
-If you have Medpay coverage, your insurance will be for any medical bills you incurred.
-Keep in mind, however, that Medpay will only cover the direct costs of your medical bills, and it will not compensate you for lost wages, pain, and suffering, or emotional distress caused by the accident.
+If you cannot find the driver, compensation for the damages depends on your insurance policy coverage.
+Furthermore, if you have collision coverage, your insurance will cover your property damage.
+In addition, if you have Medpay coverage, your insurance will cover any medical bills you incur.
+Keep in mind, however, that Medpay will only cover the direct costs of your medical bills, and it will not compensate you for lost wages, pain, suffering, or emotional distress caused by the accident.

-If you have uninsured (UM) coverage, your insurance will pay for your bodily injury claim which includes future medical, as well as pain and suffering.
+If you have uninsured (UM) coverage, your insurance will pay for your bodily injury claim, which includes future medical expenses as well as pain and suffering.
 Depending on your limits, your uninsured motorist coverage will be able to provide coverage for injuries sustained by you and your passengers.

 What Are the Criminal Penalties for Committing a Hit and Run in California?